The Ground Beneath Us (From the Oldest Cities to the Last Wilderness, What Dirt Tells Us About Who We Are)

 Bogard's The Ground Beneath Us is deeply transporting reading that introduces farmers, geologists, ecologists, cartographers, and others in a quest to understand the importance of something too many of us take for granted: dirt.
 From growth and life to death and loss, and from the subsurface technologies that run our cities to the dwindling number of idyllic Edens that remain, this is the fascinating story of the ground beneath our feet.

-Unlike Amazon and other retailers who may also offer The Ground Beneath Us (From the Oldest Cities to the Last Wilderness, What Dirt Tells Us About Who We Are) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Ground Beneath Us (From the Oldest Cities to the Last Wilderness, What Dirt Tells Us About Who We Are), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details